saxsonlee/learngit/readme.txt

 Git is free software
 Git siid
 Git adad
-Create a new branch is quick and simple
+Create a new branch is quick and simple and nothing